maurosoria/dirsearch/README.md

 About wordlists
 ---------------
 **Summary**: Wordlist must be a text file, each line will be an endpoint.
-About extensions, unlike other tools, dirsearch won't append extensions to every word, if you don't use the `-f` flag.
+About extensions, unlike other tools, dirsearch doesn't append extensions to every word, if you don't use the `-f` flag.
 By default, only the `%EXT%` keyword in the wordlist will be replaced with extensions (`-e <extensions>`).

 **Details**:
 - Each line in the wordlist will be processed as such, except when the special keyword *%EXT%* is used, it will generate one entry for each extension (-e | --extensions) passed as an argument.